ivansantiagojr/vim-config/README.md

  - l - right
  - h - left

-In this navigaation mode we can use, for example, 3k to go 3 rows up, it can be any number, and the same works with order navigation keys.
+In this navigation mode we can use, for example, 3k to go 3 rows up, it can be any number, and the same works with order navigation keys.